 6. Joe Bonamassa

-He’s also known for amassing a collection of vintage amplifiers and guitars over the years.
-He keeps many in an area of his home that he’s nicknamed the “Bona-seum.”
+Bonamassa is also known for amassing a collection of vintage amplifiers and guitars over the years.
+He keeps many in an area of his home that he’s nicknamed the Bona-seum.

 7. Memphis Minnie

-Blues guitar isn’t just for men, as our next guitarist Memphis Minnie demonstrates.
-Born as Lizzie Douglas in Mississippi in 1897, he became known as a guitarist, songwriter, and vocalist.
+Blues guitar isn’t just for men as our next guitarist Memphis Minnie demonstrates.
+Born as Lizzie Douglas in Mississippi in 1897, she became known as a guitarist, songwriter, and vocalist.

 The oldest of 13 children, Minnie, received her first guitar at eight years old.
-She was a runaway at the age of 13, playing on Memphis street corners.
+After running away at the age of 13, she began to play on Memphis street corners to make ends meet.

 After she started performing with her second husband, Joe McCoy, Memphis Minnie was discovered by a talent scout for Columbia Records and went on to record over 200 songs, including the famous “Bumble Bee” and “Me and My Chauffeur Blues” in her five-decade career.

 8. Albert King